-Cataracts surgery is one of the safest surgeries there is and our very own Dr. Hunt is the leading surgeon in the Raleigh-Triangle reion.
-It also has one of the highest success rates.
-Today, patients have the options of getting bladeless laser cataract surgery.
-The laser allows the Raleigh cataracts surgeon to be more precise while operating.
+Cataract surgery is one of the safest surgeries there is and the experienced ophthalmologists at Raleigh Eye Center are leading surgeons in the Raleigh-Triangle region.
+Today, patients have the option of bladeless laser cataract surgery.
+The laser allows the surgeon to be more precise while operating.

 During traditional cataract surgery, the incision will be made in the cornea with a blade.
-The incision will be made with the laser during bladeless laser cataract surgery.
+With the LenSx Laser, the incision will be made with the laser during bladeless laser cataract surgery.
 The surgeon will manually open the front of the lens during traditional cataract surgery.
 The laser will make the opening during bladeless cataract surgery.

 During traditional cataract surgery, an ultrasonic probe will be used to divide the cataract.
 The laser will divide the cataract during bladeless surgery.
 The cataract is removed in the same way during both procedures.
 The cataract will be removed using an ultrasonic probe.
 An infiniti vision system will also be used to suction out the cataract.